matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 by decentralised search infrastructure (avoiding centralisation of power by a centralised search engine).

-Conversely, features such as reactions, threaded messages, editable messages, spam/abuse/content filtering (and reputation systems), are all features which would clearly benefit the whole Matrix ecosystem and require both client & server implementation changes across the board to be implemented in an interoperable way, and so necessitate a spec change.
+Features such as reactions, threaded messages, editable messages, spam/abuse/content filtering (and reputation systems), are all features which would clearly benefit the whole Matrix ecosystem, and cannot be implemented in an interoperable way using the current spec; so they necessitate a spec change.

 Process
 -------